Organization Behavior and Administration

 Toyota was blamed because of its failure in public relations.
 Public relations response was very slow, as many Americans started to believe that the company tried to hide something and cover the mistake.
 The American media criticized the company for its lack of transparency and action during the situation.
 It turns that the primary problem was that the company had been practicing the Japanese style of public relations.

 Another problem addressed is the cultural difference between the Americans and Japanese.
 As they vary especially in the way of communication.
-When a company face a problem in Japan, the management most likely tries to solve the problem silently and then inform the media about it.
+When a company faces a problem in Japan, the management most likely tries to solve the problem silently and then inform the media about it.
 But the American style is the other way around, they consider silence as an act of ignorance, and prefer answers first and actions second.
 Also in the USA, apologies are not enough, and Americans often expect rational explanations for incidents like this.
 And for that, the CEO failed to provide a clear explanation until February 24-2010 where he appeared to be late.

 Q) 16-30: Is it possible to have a strong - even arrogant - culture and still produce safe and high-quality vehicles?